Matthew FarmerPhD student

 Associate Fellow of the Higher Education Academy (AFHEA)

-I am invovled in the RCUK School-University Partnership Initiative between Lancaster University and Queen Elizabeth School (Kirkby Lonsdale) (2014-15).
+I was invovled in the RCUK School-University Partnership Initiative between Lancaster University and Queen Elizabeth School (Kirkby Lonsdale) (2014-15).